bcgov/moh-iam/keycloak-themes/README.md

 # How to deploy

 In order to add the themes to a Keycloak installation:

-* copy the root directory of a theme to the themes directory in the keycloak installation.
+1. Copy the root directory of a theme to the themes directory in the Keycloak installation.
-* restart Keycloak
+2. Restart Keycloak.

 The theme will be available for selection in the Keycloak Admin Console under:
-Realm Settings -> Themes -> Login Theme and/or Client -> Client Name -> Settings -> Login Theme
+Realm Settings -> Themes -> Login Theme and/or Client -> Client Name -> Settings -> Login Theme.

 # Tested on
 * Keycloak 8.0.1